-Common stock offered by us 6,666,667 shares
+Common stock offered by us shares

-Common stock to be outstanding after this offering 34,370,267 shares additional shares of common stock from us.
+Common stock to be outstanding after this offering shares

+We have granted the underwriters an option to purchase a maximum of additional shares of common stock from us.
 The underwriters can exercise this option at any time within 30 days from the date of this prospectus.